DouglasUrner/GDP1/units/4/assignments/2-first-unity-game/PITCHME.md

 ## Make A Copy of the UnityPlayground Project

+There are two options:

+**Copy for the class shared files:**

+1. Locate the UnityPlayground project folder in the shared files for our class.
+1. Drag the project folder to your Desktop.

+**Clone from GitHub:**

 Note: The master copy is an GitHub as a fork of [Unity-Technologies/UnityPlayground][playground].

 [playground]: <https://github.com/Unity-Technologies/UnityPlayground>